Kanna0409/team_41_automated-text-summarization-Voice-Output-/README.md

    - Combines the decoder’s queries with the encoder’s outputs to refine predictions.

 3. **Layer Configuration**:
-   - Similar to the encoder, with additional cross-attention layers.
+   - Similar to the encoder for the dropout and residual connections,layer normalization,feedfoward layers and layer stacking.

----

 ## **Embedding and Positional Encoding**
 - Texts are converted into **word embeddings** (dense vector representations).
 - Positional encodings (using sine and cosine functions) are added to embeddings to retain word order.

----

 ## **Training**
 1. **Loss Function**:
    - Cross-entropy loss is used to compute the difference between predicted and actual summaries.

 2. **Backpropagation**:
-   - Loss gradients are propagated back to update model parameters.
+   - Loss gradients are propagated back to update model parameters,positional encoding layers, embedding_matrix_inputs and embedding_matrix_outputs using adam optimizer with a leanring rate of 0.001.

 3. **Batch Processing**:
-   - Training occurs in batches of size 2, with parameters updated after each batch.
+   - Training occurs in batches of size 1, with parameters updated after each batch.

----

 ## **Model Results**
 - **Encoder-Decoder Synchronization**:
    - Multi-layered architecture ensures efficient processing of long texts and accurate summary generation.
 - **Loss Convergence**:
    - The loss reduced significantly during training, demonstrating successful learning.
-   - Final Loss for model trained with smaller dataset = 0.0031
+   - Final Loss for model trained with smaller dataset(Dialogue summarization)(small.ipynb) = 0.0031
-   - Final loss for model trained with Larger dataset = 0.0029
+   - Final loss for model trained with Larger dataset(CNN news summarization)(codebig.ipynb) = 0.0029

----

 ## **Future Enhancements**
 - Real-time text-to-speech integration.